impleri/player-skills/readme.md

 - `/skills types`: List all registered skill types
 - `/skills all`: List all registered skills (post-modification)
 - `/skills mine`: List the current player's skills _and values_
+- `/skills team share`: Syncs the current player's team-shared skills to the rest of the player's team overriding their values. (e.g. if Player 1 had kill_count of 3 and Player 2 had a kill_count of 8, both players would have a value of 3 after Player 1 executes the command)
+- `/skills team sync [player]`: Syncs the player's team's team-shared skills to the rest of the player's team overriding their values with the "best" value. (if Player 1 had kill_count of 3 and Player 2 had a kill_count of 8, both players would have a value of 8 after an op runs the command targeting Player 1).
+Requires mod permissions.
 - `/skills debug`: Toggles debug-level logging for Player Skills.
 Requires mod permissions.
 - `/skills set [player] skill value`: Set the `skill`'s value to `value` for the player (omitting a player targets the one performing the command).
 Note that this requires mod permissions.